-Why you might want to skip it: Ally is great for checking and savings, but if you’re looking for credit cards, most types of loans, and other products, you’re out of luck.
+Why you might want to skip it: Ally is great for checking and savings, but if you’re looking for credit cards and other products, you’re out of luck.
 Ally does offer auto loans, but you must go through a dealership — there is no way to apply online.
-Its customer reviews are also decidedly mixed.

 Best Bank for Comprehensive Online Offerings: Discover Bank

 Discover Bank boasts a bigger product lineup than many of its online-only rivals, and its longevity may comfort some online-banking skeptics.
 The company has added an array of financial services since launching the first Discover credit card in 1986.